 One approach that all businesses should factor into the equation is RFM Analysis, which takes a number of core factors (recency, frequency, and monetary value) into account when assessing a client’s value.

 RFM analysis is not perfect, and there’s been a lot of debate and even some myths surrounding its effectiveness, use cases, and impacts.

 So can RFM analysis work for you and your business?
 We say yes, and that it can be a valuable part of lead assessment when you know how to do it right.

 Let’s take a look at exactly how RFM analysis works, why it can be valuable, and a few core myths to write off.

 What is RFM Analysis?

-- Recency–How recent was a purchase made
+- Recency–How recently was a purchase made?

 By using an RFM analysis model to analyze your customers, you can also answer pressing questions like:

 - Which customers are most likely to be the best fit for your business?